majianjia/nnom/docs/api_layers.md

 **Notes**

+- All methods with type `nnom_status_t` must return `NN_SUCCESS` to allow the inference process.
+Any return other than that will stop the inference of the model.
 - When `oshape()` is presented, please refer to examples of other similar layers.
 The shape passing must be handle carefully.
 - This method is called in compiling, thus it can also do works other than calculating output shape only.
 An exmaple is the `global_pooling_output_shape()` fills in the parameters left by `GlobalXXXPool()`